JuicySantos06/hybrid-search-atlas-search-vectorsearch/README.md

 ```
 ice cream spon
 ```
-> The hybrid_search_results_v1.html gives you a set of results.
-> Here you can see that our vector search results are way off.
-> The user query embedding is so far away from what we are looking for - we did not account for any typo tolerance.

 ### Step 9: Version 2 of our hybrid search engine
 > Here we will be creating an enhanced Atlas Search index which will account for any user misspelling.